All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I switch from Ozempic to a newer medication after 2 years?

-If your blood sugar is well-controlled and you are satisfied with your weight, there may be no reason to switch.
-However, if you want greater weight loss or are not meeting your metabolic targets, your provider may recommend transitioning to Wegovy (higher semaglutide dose) or tirzepatide (dual-agonist mechanism).
+If your blood sugar is well-controlled and you're satisfied with your weight, there may be no reason to switch.
+But if you want greater weight loss or aren't meeting your metabolic targets, your provider may recommend transitioning to Wegovy (higher semaglutide dose) or tirzepatide (dual-agonist mechanism).

 Will my insurance continue to cover Ozempic at 2 years?